Hey beautiful mamma's…

 22. Interlink posts

 What is Interlinking – It's where you link to other posts on your OWN website.

 By doing this, you're making it easy for the search engines to crawl and index your pages.

 It also allows them to see how your site is structured.

-Search engines kike Google want a nice clean structure, so it can match the pages and posts you have on your blog, with the search queries they get from people typing things in the search bar.
+Search engines like Google want a nice clean structure, so they can match the pages and posts you have on your blog, with the search queries they get from people typing things in the search bar.